incomprehensiblewonders/calc/README.md

 ## 📋 Overview

-**Premium Calc Pro** is a sophisticated web-based calculator that offers users three distinct calculation modes:
+**Premium Calc Pro** is a ~~sophisticated~~ satirical web-based calculator that humorously parodies modern app monetization practices.
+It offers users three distinct calculation modes while blocking virtually every feature behind premium paywalls:

-- **Normal Calculator** - Basic arithmetic operations
+- **Normal Calculator** - Free (for now 😄)
-- **Engineering Calculator** - Advanced mathematical functions (trigonometry, logarithms, factorials)
+- **Engineering Calculator** - Premium lock ($300/year)
-- **Numeral Systems Calculator** - Convert between binary, octal, decimal, and hexadecimal
+- **Numeral Systems Calculator** - Premium lock ($250/year)

+This is a **humorous commentary** on real-world applications that aggressively monetize basic functionality.
+It's not a real product — it's a joke about how ridiculous subscription models have become.

-The application features a premium subscription model with multiple tiers, secure payment processing, and an intuitive user interface.
+The application features a fictional premium subscription model with multiple tiers, simulated payment processing, and an intuitive (but heavily monetized 😂) user interface.

 ## ✨ Features